IP solutions were top-of-mind at IBC and NAB. The question remains, are they real.

 Other technology show themes die a quick death.

-At the 2010 Consumer Electronics Show (CES) 3D television was all the rage.
+At the turn of the decade, the Consumer Electronics Show (CES) 3D television was all the rage.
 Millions must have been spent just promoting 3D, let alone developing the televisions.
 But money spent does not guarantee success.

-Anyone recall the main technology theme of NAB 2010?
+Anyone recall the main technology theme of NAB back then?
 It was 3D of course.

 Did the technology last?
 Did it succeed?
 No, 3D died faster than a bug in a bird’s mouth.